str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 ## Submission and Due Date

 All submissions will be via Bonnie.
 Please also submit your **_decision_trees_submission.py_** to Canvas.
 **The Last Submission will be used for the Assignment grade.**

 You can enter `python submit.py` on your console to send your submission file.
 It is recommended to run this command from a shell/command prompt as issues have been known while running inside select IDEs.

 **Important**:
 Submissions to Bonnie are rate limited for this assignment. **You can submit to Bonnie for evaluation once every 60 minutes during the duration of the assignment**.
 Please use your submissions wisely and submit after you have tested your code locally.
 As per every assignment, you can find the output of all of your submissions on bonnie.udacity.com.

 We are not responsible for a final submission that gets a lower score than a previous submission.
 We will only use your LAST submission before the deadline for grading.

-**This assignment is due on both Bonnie and Canvas by October 29th, 2018 11:59PM UTC-12 (Anywhere on Earth).** The submission on Canvas is a backup just in case, and the submission to Bonnie will be officially used for grading.
+**This assignment is due on both Bonnie and Canvas by March 17th, 2019 11:59PM UTC-12 (Anywhere on Earth).** The submission on Canvas is a backup just in case, and the submission to Bonnie will be officially used for grading.
 The deliverables for the assignment are:

 * All functions completed in **_decision_trees_submission.py_**